End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Method

 \subsection{System Architecture}

-The system architecture of the proposed AVSE-ECS CI system is illustrated in Fig. \ref{fig:AVSE_ECS_framework}.
+The system architecture of the proposed AVSE-ECS CI system is illustrated in Fig. \ref{fig:AVSE_ECS_framework}(a).
 The AVSE model incorporates auxiliary visual cues to generate enhanced speech, which is further processed by the ECS strategy into electrode stimulation patterns.
 A tone vocoder \cite{vocoder_tone_dorman2002} is used to convert electrode stimulation patterns into audible speech, which can then be analyzed using objective evaluation methods.
-Furthermore, this study introduces a joint training approach, and the architecture for training the AVSE-ECS network is illustrated in Fig. \ref{fig:AVSE_ECS_training}.
+Furthermore, this study introduces a joint training approach, and the architecture for training the AVSE-ECS network is illustrated in Fig. \ref{fig:AVSE_ECS_framework}(b).
+In this study, three CI network implementations are investigated: ECS (Fig. \ref{fig:Arch_comp}(a)), ASE-ECS (Fig. \ref{fig:Arch_comp}(b)), and AVSE-ECS (Fig. \ref{fig:Arch_comp}(c)).